 |Charleston, IL||Eastern Illinois University||27||17||27||6|

 |Provo, UT||Brigham Young University||28||3||43||7|

 The best (and worst) colleges and towns to have your car, by category

 We take a closer look at the three main categories to see which college towns ranked the highest and lowest in each.

 The first group of factors we looked at was price.
 How much will it take to keep a car at school?
 The first variable is car insurance.
-We made the assumption students would opt for full coverage in the state which they go to school.
-The price reflects the average for a male and female 20 year old driver.
-Other cost factors included the price of a year's worth of gas, the average cost of repairs in the state, and the cost of a parking permit at the school.
+We made the assumption students would opt for full coverage in the state in which they go to school.
+The price reflects the average for both 20-year-old male and female drivers.
+Other cost factors included the price of a year's worth of gas, the average cost of repairs in the state and the cost of a parking permit at the school.

 |1||Boone, NC||Appalachian State||$3,278|